-Whether you’re a yogi, a dancer, or a fan of circuit training, the only thing you’ll need to get active is the willpower to press play.
 This equipment-free 10 minute workout by fitness expert and ChromaDex advisor Jen Cohen is a great place to start.

 Prioritize cellular nutrition.

-If you want to double down on your cellular reinforcement, you can also consider adding a supplement to your wellness regimen.
+Consider adding a supplement to your wellness regimen.
 Supplementing with cellular nutrients can provide additional support for your cells.
 NAD+ boosting supplements work to stimulate energy on the cellular level.